eugenmihailescu/php-generic-webhook/README.md

 }
 ```

+**Example Setup:**

-A complete working example can be found in the `example` directory.
-It includes two PHP applications that can simply be tested on the local system's PHP engine:
+Find a complete, functional example in the `example` directory.
+It comprises two PHP applications ready for local testing:

-- a `listener` web application which is the webhook server
+1. **Listener Web Application:**

-- a `subscriber` console application which is the webhook subscribed client
+   - This serves as the webhook server.

-To run the `listener` server just run the following command in the project's directory: `php -S localhost:3000 -t ./example/listener`.
+   - To run the listener server, execute the following command in the project's directory:

+     ```bash
+     php -S localhost:3000 -t ./example/listener
+     ```

+2. **Subscriber Console Application:**
+   - This acts as the subscribed client for the webhook.
-To run the `subscriber` application just run the following command in the project's directory: `php -f example/subscriber/index.php`.
+   - To run the subscriber application, execute the following command in the project's directory:

+     ```bash
+     php -f example/subscriber/index.php
+     ```

+These commands assume a local PHP engine.
+Adjust them accordingly if necessary.

 ## 4. Conclusion